crtheisen/lol-mastery-analysis/README.md

 ####I want to generate a new dataset and deploy!

 *Note: if you want to run the clustering algorithm as well, you'll need both Python 2.7.X and 3.X installed.
 I personally invoke 3.X using <code>python</code> and 2.7.X using <code>python2</code>.
-Where appropriate, change the references to these invocations below to match your own installation.*
+Where appropriate, change the references to these invocations below to match your own installation.
+There's a discussion on "Why do you have both installed?" in the FAQ at the end.*

 Dependency (required): Python 3.X